sagannotcarl/nnpn-static/site/content/programs/national-showcase-of-new-plays/_index.md

 Prospective Member Theaters, the [Ambassadors Council](http://nnpn.org/about/ambassadors-council/), [Affiliated Artists](http://nnpn.org/affiliated-artists/), and other industry professionals are invited to join our Core and Associate Members at the Showcase.
 More than 90% of the plays featured in Showcase have received a production within the next three seasons, many of them supported as NNPN Rolling World Premieres.

-The 2020 Showcase will take place virtually from November 19-22.
-Visit the virtual playbill site to find out more and register [here](https://sites.google.com/view/nsnp-2020/home?authuser=0).
+The 2020 Showcase  took place virtually from November 19-22.
+Visit the virtual playbill site to find out more [here](https://sites.google.com/view/nsnp-2020/home?authuser=0).